guillaumem-theodo/aws-workout/1-networking/109-vpc-peering/README.md

 - For this second VPC Peering Connection, enable private DNS resolution
 - Update the route tables to route traffic from/to other VPCs through peering connection

+⚠️⚠️ DNS Resolution options in VPC peering IS NOT AVAILABLE in CloudFormation.
+You will have to enable it either in AWS Console or through AWS CLI ⚠️⚠️

 - Observe that EC2 in VPC 2 is reachable from EC2 in VPC 1 using private IPs
 - Observe that EC2 in VPC 1 is reachable from EC2 in VPC 2 using private IPs